joseph-flinn/site/frontend/posts/consuming-books.md

 Support others so they can be good instead of just making them look good.

 ## 56
-How would it be different to ask every newly met person what could done to truly help them with no thought of how the act or relationship would be of benefit?
+How would it be different to ask every newly met person what could be done to truly help them with no thought of how the act or relationship would be of benefit?

 ## 63